 - No real indirect grilling.

 The propane tank for this grill is located behind the decorative grid.
 In order to reach the tank to turn it on or off you need to bend down and reach around the grid and then twist the valve while in an awkward position.
-This is not a deal killer but it is annoying enough that several people mentioned the issue.
+This is not a deal buster but it is annoying enough that several people mentioned the issue.

 The second issue is that the burners clog easily.
 Most grills have “Flavorizer Bars” above the burner tubes that serve several purposes, one of which is protecting the burners from grill debris.
 There are no Flavorizer bars on the Q 3200 which means the burners are directly exposed to anything that drips down from the cooking grate.
 This direct exposure leads to clogging of the burner tubes.

 Cleaning out the burner tube ports is pretty easy.
 You can clear out each port with a needle or a straightened paper clip and it will only take about five minutes to complete the task.
-Again, this is not a deal killer but will add some extra maintenance.
+Again, this is not a deal breaker but will add some extra maintenance.

 The last significant issue with the grill is that while this is a two burner grill there is no easy way to set up the grill for indirect cooking.
 Here is a look at the burner configuration on the Q 3200.